gpsimenos/mbed-os-example-kvstore/README.md

 If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.

-## Default Global KVStore Configuration
+## KVStore Configuration
-The Global KVStore APIs rely on the higher level Mbes-OS KVSTore retargetting layer [json configuration](https://github.com/ARMmbed/mbed-os/blob/master/features/storage/kvstore/conf/mbed_lib.json)
+The Global KVStore API options can be set up in the higher level Mbes-OS KVSTore retargetting layer [json configuration](https://github.com/ARMmbed/mbed-os/blob/master/features/storage/kvstore/conf/mbed_lib.json)